sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 control freak for now.
 We still have a lot more basic stuff to cover before you should unleash yourself.

-OK, with the Zen stuff out of the way, we are ready to dive down a level deeper and learn how to gain more control over how the indvidual plugins do their jobs.
+With the obligatory Zen programming stuff out of the way, we are ready to dive down a level deeper and learn how to gain more control over how the indvidual plugins do their jobs.